google/generative-ai-docs/demos/palm/web/list-it/README.md

 ## How it Works

-We can guide the model to produce a desired output by devising an input string, called a __prompt__, that helps the model recognize how it should respond to a given text input.
+We can prime the model to behave in a certain way using a carefully crafted string of text called a __prompt__.
 It’s helpful to think of the model as a highly sophisticated text-completion engine: given the context we provide in our prompt, the model tries to output a feasible continuation or completion of that string.

 Below is an example of a simple text prompt:

 ```
-For each animal below, the color of that animal is given.
+For each animal below, the animal's color is given.
 Animal: crab
 Color: red
 Animal: frog